DiscoverAnimal Behavior Conversations: The Podcast of The ABMA

 Description

 The Animal Behavior Management Alliance (ABMA) strives to spread knowledge throughout the animal care field to help enhance animal care through operant conditioning.
-Each episode we will discuss a topic in the world of animal training and break down the science of behavior change.
-To achieve this, the podcast’s host, Shane Gorbett, will interview fellow trainers and experts from across the world to discuss all things training, behavior, enrichment, welfare, and much more!
+Each episode we will discuss a topic in the world of animal care and break down the science of behavior change.
+To achieve this, the podcast’s host, Shane Gorbett, will interview fellow animal care professionals and experts from across the world to discuss all things training, behavior, enrichment, welfare, and much more!
 This podcast will be a great resource for all trainers.
-Let's talk some training!
+Let's talk some training and banter about behavior!

 Reverse